 Effective Muay Thai training routines and workout plans

-I want to share with you some useful knowledge that I acquired while training in KO Muay Thai gym in London and Fighting Spirit gym in Bangkok.
+I would like to share with you some useful tips that I learned while training in Muay Thai gym in London and in a camp in Thailand.

 Jump Rope Workout: good for stamina and breathing efficiency.
 It also helps to improve your footwork and limb coordination.